tantantan12/itom6219/Group Project/Group_Project_Guide.md

 ### 5.1 Do we need to run the AB test using Netlify?
 **NO**.
 For problem 5, we only need to design the AB test and show the alternative version in a branch of our GitHub repo.
 You do not need to run it and you do not need to collect data for it.

+### 5.2 Do I need to create a branch to show my proposed experimental condition?
+Does this branch need to be different from the branch for Q1?
+Yes, you need to create the branch to show your proposed experimental condition.
+Since Q1 focuses on prompt improvement, you can focus on something else (user interface) for Q5.
+However, you can also build this experiment based on the improved prompt and submit the same branch.